Arriving in the UK

 - LETTER FROM THE UNIVERSITY (YOUR SHORT TERM STUDENT VISA)

-- A COPY OF YOUR CAS (IF YOU ARE A TIER 4 STUDENT) .
+- A COPY OF YOUR CAS (IF YOU ARE A STUDENT VISA HOLDER) .

 You may also be asked for your invitation letter/letter of offer from Ulster and for evidence of financial support.